-§ Risk Strategy - Development of the risk management strategy in alignment with overall growth and business strategy of the Group.

-§ Risk Compliance - Ensuring compliance with risk strategy, risk appetite at enterprise and business unit levels.

-§ Risk Advisory - Identification, assessment, measurement and disclosure of all significant risk exposures and providing recommendations/guidance for risk taking

-§ Risk Control - Proactive management of all risks to minimize losses and capital erosion
+- Risk strategy: Development of the risk management strategy in alignment with overall growth and business strategy of the Group. - · Risk compliance: Ensuring compliance with risk strategy, risk appetite at enterprise and business unit levels. - Risk advisory: Identification, assessment, measurement and disclosure of all significant risk exposures and providing recommendations/guidance for risk taking. - · Risk control: Proactive management of all risks to minimise losses and capital erosion.

-The Internal Control and compliance teams work hand-in-hand.
-Internal control is directly responsible for enforcing and confirming compliance with group-wide policies, procedures and internal controls.
+The Internal Control and Compliance teams work hand-in-hand.
+Internal Control is directly responsible for enforcing and confirming compliance with Group-wide policies, procedures and internal controls.
 It conducts routine control checks across all businesses and processes.
-The Compliance team ensures the group fully complies with all regulatory requirements such as KYC, Anti-Money Laundering (AML) regulations and indeed all requirements of the Central Bank of Nigeria (CBN) and other regulatory authorities such as Nigerian Deposit Insurance Corporation (NDIC) among others.
+The Compliance team ensures the Group fully complies with all regulatory requirements such as KYC, Anti-Money Laundering (AML) regulations and indeed all requirements of the Central Bank of Nigeria (CBN) and other regulatory authorities such as the Nigerian Deposit Insurance Corporation (NDIC), among others.

-The Risk Management & Compliance Division is functionally structured as shown in the chart below:
+The Risk Management and Compliance Division is functionally structured as shown in the chart below: